Services

 Facilitation of Special Education Team Meetings

 The Facilitation program runs year-round (including summer) and can serve during any function of the Special Education process.
-The Bureau requires that the request for a Facilitator is submitted at least 10 days prior to the scheduled Team meeting date.
+The Bureau requires that the request for a Facilitator is submitted and received at least 10 days prior to the scheduled Team meeting date.
+A new request will also need to be submitted for any subsequent meetings.
 The Bureau may require specific information regarding the scheduled meeting including, but not limited to, the parent notice information, date, time, place, topic, and participants.

 Contact